The United Kingdom Branch, originally called the home branch

 are held all over the British Isles, in Anglia, East Midlands, the South East, South West, North West, Wales, Scotland and Ireland.

-The United Kingdom Branch has a page on Facebook.
-One would have to be a member of the social network to access this page
+The United Kingdom Branch has recently unveiled its own website has a page on Facebook.
+One would have to be a member of the social network to access this page.

 The Branch has organised major events over the years including the Centenary Dinner, in 1989 attended by the Honorary Commissioner, Her Majesty Queen Elizabeth the Queen Mother, the construction of a memorial to the BSAP at the National Memorial Arboretum, Alrewas, Stafford and The Last Parade on 23rd July 2010 when at a ceremony attended by over 350 former members, wives, partners, relatives and guests the Memorial was unveiled, dedicated, the Roll of Honour blessed, laid up in the chapel, and the final command “British South Africa Police – Dismiss” was given.
 The Branch publishes the “Books of the BSAP” series and an ongoing exercise is the Outpost Digitalisation Project to digitise the entire collection of Force magazines from 1911 – 1980.